This article is aimed at both new and existing users of the Support Helpdesk.

 Here is what we suggest in terms of Priority choices.

-- Low: Affecting a small number or 1 user, it is not stopping workflow as you can work around the issue, and is not time bound.
+- Low (sometimes referred to as P4): Affecting a small number or one user, it is not stopping workflow as you can work around the issue, and is not time bound.

-- Normal: Affecting more than 1 user but is not stopping the use or access to reading list or digitisations, and is having a small impact on workflow.
+- Normal (sometimes referred to as P3): Affecting more than one user but is not stopping the use or access to reading list or digitisations by students, but is having a small impact on workflow.

-- High: Affecting all or many users, it is stopping access to/hindering access reading lists or digitisations, or is stopping workflow which is time bound, in the run up to a key period like the start of the academic year.
+- High (sometimes referred to as P2): Affecting all or many users, it is stopping or hindering access to reading lists or digitisations, or is stopping workflow which is time bound, in the run up to a key periods like the start of the academic year.

-- Urgent: System down/can’t login preventing access to any reading lists and/or digitisations.
+- Urgent (sometimes referred to as P1): System down or people can’t log in preventing access to any reading lists and/or digitisations.

 If we adjust the priority we will advise you.
 Likewise you can add more detail on the impact the issue is having in order to justify you priority decision, this will be taken into account.